 A women’s initiation song performed by Tonga women marks a joyous end to a month of seclusion.
 The rhythm is thick, a tumble of 12/8 time, with beats falling like heavy rain drops pierced by ululations as the singers invite young men to come and compete for the initiate.
 I pointed out to Baird that some of the vocal harmonies, full of triadic harmony that follows familiar diatonic chord progressions, sounds like it carries an influence of Western church music.
 Baird said that is possible in the case of a pop skiffle band like Green Mamba, whose “In the Banana Plantation” on this volume has a distinct Congolese flavor.
 But for the traditional groups, he says, “To my mind the answer is no. There is no influence of Christian singing at all.
 It’s traditional harmonizing.”

 A number of songs on these albums take aim at “witchcraft.”
 “Witches have pissed me off,” sings Short Mazabuka.
 Baird concurs that conmen witchdoctors are “a scourge…rule by fear,” but he is careful to distinguish witchcraft from traditional healing.
 That distinction is not shared by all these singers.
-“Don’t get tricked into taking traditional medicine,” sing the Chiyema Traditional Singers on CD 4, Leya Ceremony and Songs.
+“Don’t get tricked into taking traditional medicine,” sing the Chiyema Traditional Singers on volume four, Leya Ceremony and Songs.

-This Southern Province Mix album ends with a remarkable lamellophone piece played on the 9-note kankobela by Aaron Nchenje, born in 1933.
+This Southern Province Mix album ends with a remarkable lamellophone piece played on the nine-note kankobela by Aaron Nchenje, born in 1933.
 His instrument—older than he is—produces wonderful buzzes and rattles and his rhythms are elusive and squirrelly.
 Fans of mbira music from Zimbabwe or ilimba music from Tanzania may be surprised to learn that these Zambian lamellophone traditions have no connection to ancestor veneration or spirit possession ceremonies.
 “In Zambia the lamellophones have nothing to do with calling the spirits,” says Baird.
 “It’s just for passing the time, social commentary, entertainment.
 Same in Malawi and Congo.”
 The fact that these traditions are disappearing has nothing to do with religious stigma.
 The lamellophone just got replaced by the guitar, as Baird puts it, “a symbol of modernity.”

-The final CD in this volume begins with extended selections from a Leya girls’ initiation ceremony recorded in 1996.
+The final CD in this collection begins with extended selections from a Leya girls’ initiation ceremony recorded in 1996.
 The Leya are an offshoot from the Luba people in the Congo; they came south into what is now Zambia in the 1600s.
 With a choir of over 60 singers, three ngoma drums interacting alongside a deep-toned namalwa friction drum and chattering silimba xylophone, all going at once, this is not an easy sound to capture.
 Taking a page from Hugh Tracey, Baird moves through the scene with his microphone, highlighting various elements of this sumptuous sonic tableau.

 The four albums in this volume from Zambia’s Western Province bring a new set of surprises: friction sticks, pod drums, friction drums, more lamellophones and xylophones and a whole album of Barotse guitar, a young genre based on the rhythms and vocal style of much older kangombio (lamellophone) tradition.

 Barotseland is remote and difficult to access.
-There was just one, poorly maintained road from Lusaka, until a second road coming up from Sesheke and Nambia was recently built.
+There was just one poorly maintained road from Lusaka, until a second road coming up from Sesheke and Nambia was recently built.
 Baird says this is no accident.
-Like the Tuareg in Mali or the people of Cassamance in Senegal, the inhabitants of Barotseland never signed on to being part of Zambia.
+Like the Tuareg in Mali or the people of Casamance in Senegal, the inhabitants of Barotseland never signed on to being part of Zambia.
 “Barotseland got incorporated quite deviously,” says Baird.
 “The British did their thing, with a nice cup of tea.
 They gave the king the suit of an admiral with all the feathers on top of his helmet and allowed him to visit Britain.
 So they sort of bought him, and he got tricked.
 His Barotseland Kingdom got incorporated into what then became the colony of Northern Rhodesia.
 But their music and own language are part of their identity, and they’re very proud of it.”

 We start out with Siyemboka, the national Barotseland style, involving a silimba xylophone and three or four drums.
 This is exuberant recreational music, once again linked with girls’ initiation ceremonies.
 That silimba, by the way, can be five meters long, with up to 30 notes and played by four or five people at once.
 These are wild, rowdy tracks, full of buzzing drum tones, whistles and ululations.
-One track by Mumbumbu Culutral Group hits on a common theme in these songs: being under-appreciated.
+One track by Mumbumbu Cultural Group hits on a common theme in these songs: being under-appreciated.
 The singer’s response: “I will go wild like a wounded buffalo.”

 Other songs comment on social issues like infidelity and polygamy (criticized here).
 And again, there are a number of anti-witchcraft songs.
 Baird points out that these practitioners are feared, and that it takes some courage to criticize them publicly.
 But he says, “In songs, you sing the unspeakable.
 Music makes you untouchable.
 ‘It’s not my opinion; it’s just the song.’
 You can deny it.”
 Like griots and court jesters, these entertainers enjoy special license to speak their minds.